Winning The Battle In Your Mind

 Think about what you are thinking about when you train hard or race.
 Said another way, be intentional about what you think about each day.
 Don’t focus and dwell on all the things that can go wrong in a particular running situation.
 Think far more about what can go right.

 Count your blessings to stay in a positive frame of mind.
 Think about the incredible ability you’ve been given to run at all.
 Many people can’t even run.
-Truly be thankful for the fantastic gift of just going for an easy run each day.
+Truly be thankful for the fantastic gift of going for an easy run each day.

-Think about the wonderful people in the running community who surround you and be thankful for their encouragement and support.
 In other words, think about those things that are going right for you and the blessings of your great community.

 Cultivate a life of gratefulness and thankfulness in all areas of your life, including running, rather than a life of anxiety and worry.